 Founded in 1977 by John Morgan and Jack Lovell in Soho London, today Morgan Lovell is part of the construction and regeneration group Morgan Sindall Group plc, which has a turnover in excess of £2bn and employs 6,400 people.

 Despite the obvious growth and success of the company, the ethos and goals are the same today as they were back then: to ensure clients have a hassle free project and to employ the most talented people in the industry.

 Lovell and Morgan started their interior design and construction business when they were both still 21 with £1,000 from their savings.
 By 1981, having focused on office interiors, their company had a turnover of £4m.

 By 1994 the company was in the position to acquire William Sindall.
-This led to a listing on the stock exchange and the formation of the Morgan Sindall Group plc of which Morgan Lovell is a subsidiary, along with a number of other brands including: Morgan Sindall Construction and Infrastructure, Muse Developments, Morgan Sindall Investments, Overbury, Morgan Sindall Professional Services and Lovell.
+This led to a listing on the stock exchange and the formation of the Morgan Sindall Group plc of which Morgan Lovell is a subsidiary, along with a number of other brands including: Morgan Sindall Construction and Infrastructure, Muse Developments, Morgan Sindall Investments, Overbury, BakerHicks and Lovell.

 John Morgan served as CEO of the group from 1994 to 2003, then as chairman, before returning to the position of group chief executive in 2012.
 Jack Lovell retired in 2001.

-In recent years, Morgan Lovell has won a clutch of awards due to our green policy; energy efficient and sustainable projects; and our outstanding health and safety record.
+In recent years, Morgan Lovell has won a number of awards due to our innovative designs, sustainable projects and our outstanding health and safety record.